trebor/soul-bound/rfc.md

 * **Signed Timestamps**
   * Every message carries a `timestamp` (Unix epoch) signed by the sender.
-  * Validators reject messages where `|now – timestamp| > ΔT` (see Section 14.1 for configured value).
+  * Validators reject messages where `|now – timestamp| > ΔT`.
 * **Block-Height Anchoring**
   * On-chain actions (MintRequest submission, slashing window expiry) reference `blockHeight`.
-  * Validators and smart contracts enforce windows like "submit within N blocks of challenge"
+  * Validators and smart contracts enforce windows like "submit within N blocks of challenge".
-    (see Section 14.1 for configured values).
 * **Session Nonces & IDs**
   * Each verification session uses a unique `sessionId` (UUID) and challenge `nonce` to bind messages together.
   * Replayed or out-of-order messages are detected and dropped.